ncatlab/nlab-content/pages/5/2/9/1/1925/content.md

 * $(a/a)/((a/a)/a) = a$,
 * $a/(b/c) = (a/((c/c)/c))/b$.

-Then any possibly-empty-group is a possibly-empty-heap, and every possibly-empty-heap arises in this way from its automorphism possibly-empty-group (defined by either method (2) or (3)); the category of possibly-empty-heaps is equivalent to the category of possible-empty-groups equipped with torsors over the point; etc.
+Then any possibly-empty-group is a possibly-empty-heap, and every possibly-empty-heap arises in this way from its automorphism possibly-empty-group (defined by either method (2) or (3)); the category of possibly-empty-heaps is equivalent to the category of possibly-empty-groups equipped with torsors over the point; etc.

 This is even [[constructive mathematics|constructive]]; the theorems can be proved uniformly, rather than by the (rather trivial) method of treating the empty and nonempty cases separately.